konstellation-io/website/content/en/docs/KRE/user/30_versions/_index.md

 ### Node

 A node is a process defined and programmed by the user.
-It can be coded in python or goLang and it uses the `KAI Server Framework`.
+It can be coded in python or goLang and it uses the `KAI Server Runner SDK`.
 A user can define one or more nodes inside a version.

 Every node must receive data and return data.
 The data received/returned must be specified in a `.proto` file and is defined by the user.